albertllonch/Laravel-Ajax-Dropdown-SearchBar/README.md

 # Laravel-Ajax-Dropdown-Search
-A search input with dropdown ajax integrated with laravel
+A search input with dropdown ajax integrated with laravel and javascript